KFJC: 1986–2000

 In 1993, a new administration took over, under the leadership of Steve Taiclet (general manager from 1993 to 1996 and 2000 to 2004), and a series of major changes began.
 Annual on-air fund raisers were initiated in order to underwrite KFJC's basic needs and, more importantly, to fund many much needed technological improvements.
 As part of these annual on-air fund raisers, the "Penny Pitch" was born.
 During the "Penny Pitch," KFJC staff go out into the community with live broadcasts and ask for spare pocket change.
 This is a chance to meet the faces behind the microphones and occasionally hear live bands.
 1994 brought the first KFJC CD release, "Summer Surf."
 This was the first in a long line of CDs created at KFJC issued during the annual fund-raiser.

+As a result of the technological improvements made possible by successful fund raisers, in 1994 KFJC travelled to Austin, Texas to broadcast three nights from the South by Southwest (SXSW) music conference.
+Amacker "Rocket J. Squirrel" Bullwinkle and Michael "Reverend Dah Wave" Rosenberg co-produced this broadcast from La Zona Rosa and Emo's.
+Over a dozen KFJC staff travelled to the event to interview bands leading up to the live event, announce and engineer the shows live.
+These three nights were satellite broadcast on 21 radio stations across the United States and Canada.
+Bands that perform included Giant Sand, The Blasters, Dave Alvin solo, Marcia Ball, and Junior Brown.

-As a result of the technological improvements made possible by successful fund raisers, in 1996 KFJC went international, with live broadcasts from Brixton, England of live sets from Ascension, the Bevis Frond, Ramleh and the Shadow Ring over two weekends.
+In 1996 KFJC went international, with live broadcasts from Brixton, England of live sets from Ascension, the Bevis Frond, Ramleh and the Shadow Ring over two weekends.
 In that year, KFJC also began streaming over the Internet.
 The 'lower' production studio was remodeled over the summer of 1996, with a custom-made desk replacing the original card table.
 KFJC's next international broadcasts occurred in 2000, when the staff went to Dunedin, New Zealand, for 6 nightly broadcasts of the "Dunedin Sound" showcase at the Otago Festival Of The Arts.
 These broadcasts featured performances by such legendary underground groups as the Clean, the Chills, the Dead C., Alastair Galbraith, the Renderers, Snapper, and the Verlaines.
 The following year, a double CD documenting these broadcasts was produced for the Station's annual fund raiser.